 It is home for 800,000 Palestinians and 50,000 Jews.
 Israelis live in more than 100 settlements, most built in the past decade by right-wing governments wanting to stake out the land as Israel’s own.

 Until 1948, the West Bank was part of the Palestinian mandate given to Britain by the League of Nations.
 The first Arab-Israeli war ended with Jordan in control of the territory, which it annexed in 1950.
 Only Britain and Pakistan recognized Jordan’s claim.

 Israel annexed Arab east Jerusalem in 1967 and affirmed the reunified city as its eternal capital in 1980.
 The Golan Heights, seized from Syria, was annexed in 1981, but the government has officially left open the status of the West Bank and Gaza Strip.

-Since Israel’s victory in the Six-Day War, the nature of the Middle East conflict has changed from an argument over the Jewish state’s existence to a dispute over its borders and the terms of peace.
+Israel’s sweeping victory ultimately changed the nature of the Middle East conflict from an argument over the Jewish state’s existence to a dispute over its borders and the terms of peace.

 Jews outnumber Arabs by 3.5 million to 2.2 million in Israel and the occupied territories together.
 Forecasts based on official figures suggest the balance may approach 50-50 within a few decades.

-Meir Pail, a military historian at Tel Aviv University and a leftist, said continuing the occupation ultimately will lead to a situation in which a minority rules a majority.
+Meir Pail, a military historian at Tel Aviv University and a leftist, said continuing the occupation ultimately will lead to a South Africa-type situation where a minority rules a majority.

 ″I give it to the end of the 20th century.
 If we don’t start making peace with our neighbors by the end of the century there is a real danger that Zionism will fade away,″ he said in an interview.